Paroowidgee Regeneration Project

 Project Information:

-The Paroowidgee Regeneration Project is a Human-Induced Regeneration (HIR) project located on the Paroowidgee pastoral station, approximately 45 kilometres west of Wanaaring in the Far West region of New South Wales.
-Registered with the Clean Energy Regulator in September 2015, the project covers a substantial area of 15,325 hectares.
-The surrounding region lies within the Unincorporated Far West, an area traditionally dominated by extensive grazing operations for sheep and cattle, as well as wild goat harvesting.
+The Paroowidgee Regeneration Project is a Human-Induced Regeneration (HIR) project located on the Paroowidgee pastoral station, approximately 45km west of Wanaaring and northeast of White Cliffs in the Unincorporated Far West region of New South Wales.
+Registered in September 2015, the project covers 15,325 hectares of rangeland.
+The area is primarily used for extensive grazing operations, typical of the remote "Corner Country" of NSW.